moez-baksi/EindProject/REPORT.md

 # Report
 This application is designed to help children learn and enjoy learning topography.

 ## Navigation
 <img src="https://github.com/moez-baksi/EindProject/blob/master/doc/planOverview.png" />

 ## Technical details, with classes
 <img src="https://github.com/moez-baksi/EindProject/blob/master/doc/planDetail.png" />

+Here is a short description of the activities and their functions.
+- MainActivity: This is the main activity that the user will see, with a welcome text, an image, and two buttons which redirects you to either the control activity or the selection activity.
+  - onCreate()
+  - goStart(), starts up the control activity.
+  - goScores(), starts up the selection activity.
+  - onBackPressed() is a function to disable navigation button.

+- ControlActivity: This activity is to explain the user how to play the game and select a region, where the user wanna play its game.
+  - onCreate(), this function also sets up the adapter for the spinner and its elements.
+  - goStart(), this function checks what the user selected, and starts up the MapsActivity, giving via intent.putExtra the seleccted game mode.

+- MapsActivity: This activity is the activity which is responsible for the whole game, it contains a map fragment, a stop button, a center button, a chronometer, a remaining count and a hint.
+  - onCreate(), this function prepares map asynconyous, gets the mode from the intent, sets up the mode specific variables and prepares the hardcoded cities.
+  - onMapReady(), this function is called when the Map is prepared.
+Here the mapstyles are edited, specific gestures are disabled and the camerea is moved.
+Thereby are the CameraMoveListener, CameraBounds and onGroundOverlayclick listeners set up.
+Afterwards the right amount of pokemon are requested from the pokemon API.
+Thereafter it also calls a function to start up the chronometer.
+  - setOverlay(), this function sets up a overlay on the map, which is clickable and only visible if the user is zoomed enough on the map.
+Thereby is this function also responsible downloading the image (using picasso) provided by the pokemon API.
+The hint is also updated and the remaining count of the pokemon.
+  - If the user is finished, the ScoreActivity is started, providing the score using an itent.
+  - setCenter(), this function sets up the camera, which will be centered based on which region the user selected.
+  - goReturn(), this function stops the game.
+  - onBackPressed(), this function is to disable navigation button.

+- SelectionActivity: this activity lets the user select which results the user wants to see.
+  - onCreate(), this function also sets up the adapter for the spinner and its elements.
+  - goStart(), this function checks what the user selected in the spinner, and starts up the ScoreActivity, giving via intent.putExtra the selected game mode.

+- ScoreActivity: this activity views the resuls of a specific game mode sorted and based on the selected mode.
+ - onCreate(), this function gets the score and mode using intent, and puts it in the SQL database.
+Thereafter all the data entries are requested, and put in a table.
+ - setTableProperties(), this function sets up a textview with the same properties as all the others.
+ - onBackPressed(), this function is to disable navigation button.

 ## Changes:
 I will shortly describe the major changes I made in my plan.